-While some people consider thinning hair as a health condition, some people consider it an inheritable condition or even as a result of old age.
-However in most cases thinning hair has been linked with diet, nutrient deficiencies, or hereditary hair loss.
-Though thinning hair is highly unwanted as if affects self-esteem and mental health but it is in no way attributed or linked to a general health condition.
+While some people consider thinning hair as a health condition, some people consider it an inheritable condition or even a result of old age.
+However, in most cases, thinning hair has been linked to diet, nutrient deficiencies, or hereditary hair loss.
+Though thinning hair is highly unwanted as it affects self-esteem and mental health it is in no way attributed or linked to a general health condition.
 Thinning hair can arise due to various reasons, however, you can try several treatments and home remedies to boost your hair health, thickness, and strength.

 Causes of Thinning hair